OmniPenguin7/LightingAndSound/README.md

-Certainly!
-Based on the information you provided, here's a draft of your GitHub README:

----

-# Lighting Demo Project for Students
+# Lighting and Sound Demo Project

-Welcome to the Lighting Demo project!
+Welcome to the Lighting amd Sound Demo project!
 This Unity project serves as a demonstration of various lighting techniques, designed specifically for educational purposes.
 It's intended to help students understand different lighting scenarios and effects within the Unity game engine.

 ## Project Details